bbopt/Cat-Suite/README.md

 This repository contains 60 mixed-variable analytical problems with categorical and quantitative variables for benchmarking.
 Half of the problems are constrained.

-## Summary and problem characteristics
-The following two tables present the characteristics of the unconstrained and constrained problems, respectively.
-The star symbol represents a user-chosen parameter.

 ## Citation

 If you use this benchmark collection in your work, please cite: